Basic Emergency Kit

 Emergency Plan – Include a Copy in Your Kit as Well as Contact Information

-You have to really pay attention to the “emergency plan” words on their checklist.
+Pay attention to the “emergency plan” words on their checklist.
 You would never notice that it’s a link which goes to this page and covers these exact points:

 • Safe exits from home and neighbourhood